ORESoftware/r2g/README.md

 <br>

-r2g is part of multi-pronged attack to make multi-repos easier to manage with NPM.
+r2g is one of several tools that makes managing multiple locally developed NPM packages easier.

 <b> The current pieces are: </b>